Meet the Team

 Malav graduated from Boston University in 2020 with a degree in Human Physiology (B.S), and minor in Public Health.
 Prior to joining the team, he has worked in cancer research, psychiatry research related to eating disorder treatment, and global/immigrant health advocacy.
 At the Resnek Center, Malav leads our team in sample processing and supports our PSC/IBD biorepositories and clinical trials.

-Rayna is a fifth year Health Sciences student at Northeastern with minors in Global Health, Health Humanities and Society, and Biology.
+Rayna is a recent graduate of Northeastern.
+Rayna majored in Health Science with minors in Global Health, Health Humanities and Society, and Biology.
 She’s currently working as a Health Equity Intern with the Institute of Health Equity and Social Justice Research, where she’s conducting independent research on the topic of disability in the Somali refugee community, and as part of the Health Equity Unit of the Academic Public Health Corps.
 Rayna is particularly interested in the intersection between the humanities, public health, and medicine, and will be going to medical school in 2023.

 Sophie is currently a fourth year Health Science major at Northeastern University.
 She has previously worked as an orthopedic medical assistant and interned with a clinical trial investigating a novel cancer treatment.
 She plans to attend medical school after graduating from NU in 2023 and hopes to be involved in clinical research as a physician.
 She is especially interested in rare diseases, as well as disparities in healthcare access and outcomes.